-How else can you are at an empty canvas all work or 'Or sit in siler and hear and g thats never been then? gare at a red placet and see aboutory on wheels?
+How else can you have at an empty canvas all work work sit in silery and hear and g thats never leen y itten? gaz at a red placet and see aboutory on wheels?

-We my tools for these has of people.
+We me tools for these less of people.

-Why some strong as the crazy ones, we genus.
-Because the people we are zy enough to the they can change the world, are the or who o.
+Why some strong as the crazy ones, we getting.
+Because the people was an expension at the charge the world, are the only hopo.

-example of stamp:
+Example of stamp: